svn2github/ixo-usb-jtag/usb_jtag/trunk/device/c51/readme.txt

 Changes since previous release on 2007-01-28:
   - New FX2 code, based on USRP2 from the GNU Radio Project;
   - Firmware can now be compiled using SDCC 2.6.
 No more Keil support.
+  - EEPROM content is automatically computed from descriptors, including checksum.

 Changes since initial release on 2006-04-23:
   - added this readme.txt